July 25, 2020

 Perhaps when you were growing up, your parents limited the amount of television you watched because they thought it would hurt your eyes.
 It’s only natural then that you warned your own children to not stare for hours on end at their computer monitors, tablets, and smartphones.
-So does staring at screens really harm one’s eyes or is this an age-old myth.
-According to experts, staring at the computer, tablet, and smartphone screens will not permanently damage your eyesight.
-Doing so can cause some bothersome side effects, most notably computer vision syndrome (also called digital eye strain).
+So does staring at screens really harm one’s eyes or is this an age-old myth?
+According to experts, staring at computers, tablets, and smartphone screens will not permanently damage your eyesight.
+However, doing so can cause some bothersome side effects, most notably computer vision syndrome (also called digital eye strain).

 About 83% of American adults use digital devices more than two hours a day, and 53.1% say they use two digital devices at the same time.
 Of course, digital technology exposure isn’t limited to adults.
 Children use computers and other digital devices for playing the latest games, watching videos, learning at school, or doing homework.
 In fact, 72% of Americans say their children look at computer or tablet screens more than two hours a day.

 Many adults and children experience eye discomfort and vision problems from prolonged computer, tablet, e-reader, and cellphone use.
 The American Optometric Association says vision-related issues are the most prevalent type of health complaint among computer workers.
 Studies indicate 50-90% of computer users experience symptoms indicative of computer vision syndrome.
 Moreover, the level of discomfort appears to get worse the longer one stares at a screen.

 The most common signs of Computer Vision Syndrome include:

 In children, additional symptoms include reduced attention span, poor behavior, and irritability, all of which are counterproductive to learning.